gifyncp/assignment1-rML-Natchapa/README.md

 - Debugging Python code
 - Improving code structure and documentation (README)

-All analytical decisions, model implementation, and interpretations were completed and verified independently by the author.
+All analytical decisions, model implementation, and interpretations were completed and verified independently by the me.